The Next Generation Session Manager; A Really Working Too Many Open Tabs Solution; And Your Browsing Notebook.

 Q: Does this extension send URLs we access somewhere?

-Q: Does this will force to organize our tabs someway?
+Q: Does this force a particular organization on our tabs in someway?
 Is this useful only as some organizer?

 Q: Can this save tab back button history?